Skip to main content

 Abstract

-Research notes, drafts, typescript journals, drafts, maps, and correspondence used to write The Journals of Addison Pratt by S. George Ellsworth (published in 1990).
+Research notes, drafts, typescript journals, maps, and correspondence used to write The Journals of Addison Pratt by S. George Ellsworth (published in 1990).

 Immediate Source of Acquisition